Harringay: Entertainment

 From 1750 until the second half of the 20th century, Harringay became a destination for Londoners seeking to relax.
-Hornsey Wood House, Finsbury Park, Harringay Stadium and Harringay Arena were all hugely popular leisure destinations in their day.
+Hornsey Wood House, Finsbury Park, Harringay Stadium and Harringay Arena were all popular leisure destinations in their day.
 The stadium and arena site is now occupied by Sainsbury's and the Arena Shopping Park.
 In the 21st century, Harringay continues to attract visitors from across London and beyond to visit the ever-growing number of popular restaurants, bars, festivals and live music venues.
-In the years since 2010 the festivals, bar and music studios of the creative hub in the Harringay Warehouse District is also attracting people to Harringay as an entertainment centre.
+In the years since 2010, the festivals, bar and music studios of the creative hub in the Harringay Warehouse District are also attracting people to Harringay as an entertainment centre.

 Transport and communications history

 There is little doubt that the history of transport communications through Harringay had a significant effect on its shape today.
 In Roman times, a great roadway through the area to the north was established.
 This roadway endured as a great communication passage to the north and brought much activity through the heart of the area.
 It also acted as the rough dividing line for land ownership, identifying Harringay's position on the edge of manorial and subsequently borough boundaries.

 In the mid-19th century, the arrival of the Great Northern Railway (GNR) cleaved western Harringay from the rest of the Borough of Hornsey and set it fair for its subsequent union with the southwesternmost slice of the Borough of Tottenham.
 The subsequent construction of the Tottenham & Hampstead Junction Railway (THJR) almost defined Harringay's present-day southern boundary.